 If updating via OTA gives that all too familiar “Not connected to the Internet” error, two things often help with that issue: A) Resetting the Network Settings on the iPhone & B) Changing your DNS settings to 220.127.116.11 for your WiFi.
 Give it a try and see if that resolves your issue.

 Tip # 3 –Force a Restart

 Some readers tell us that when they see this message or if their update fails, a forced restart followed by a reinitiation of the update does the trick.
-Depending on your iDevice, PRESS & HOLD both the POWER button and either the HOME (for iDevices with mechanical homes) or the VOLUME DOWN buttons and continue holding until the Apple logo appears.
-Then release.
+Depending on your iDevice, there’s different ways to force a restart.

 Tip # 4 –Close Settings App